 Few said he wanted to see a legitimate reward for going on the road, something that had been done with the quad system last season where there was more of an emphasis on road wins than home wins.
 He was pleased to see the importance put on the analytics of offensive and defensive efficiency.

-The quadrant system will still be used on team sheets, which sort results in the following manner:
+The quadrant system will still be used on team sheets to give context to wins and losses.
+The system sorts results in the following manner:

 Quadrant 1: Home 1-30, Neutral 1-50, Away 1-75.